 Call Centre Operators may be required to work shifts outside of regular business hours.

 Formal qualifications are not required to become a Call Centre Operator.
+Industry experience is always preferred however this is the type of role where entry level experience is acceptable.
 Undertaking a course may assist you to build your skills help you thrive in the role.

-Consider a Certificate III in Customer Engagement (BSB30215) through a TAFE or registered training organisation to develop your customer service skills.
+Consider a Certificate in Customer Engagement through a TAFE or registered training organisation to develop your customer service skills.

 - Team Player

 - Computer Skills

 Progress your career and prepare for team leadership with a Certificate IV in Customer Engagement.